 A forever grief that speaks of how much

 by an umbilical vein older

 than any identity with fault.

 I want you to feel my passion, to go back

 to the last time we spoke

-and listen more closely on your last birthday, to accept then
+and listen more closely on your last birthday,

 that you were dying.

-And make that happen.
+To make that happen.